A solid mix of Satisfaction and Routine

-Sports and Dance are both a leisurely and/or competitive practice but can also be the most effective way to exercise.
+Sports and Dance are both leisurely and/or competitive practices but can also be the most effective way to exercise.
 Treadmills and Ellipticals will shed weight and enhance muscle strength/endurance but will never capture the soul and rhythm that dance makes so enjoyable.
 Meanwhile, the competitive nature and drive that comes with playing sports will always be an important part of everybody's lives.
 But again, it is important to diversify your fitness and be able to incorporate pleasure and strain.
 Attempt to pull one's self away from everyday fitness equipment and home gyms; pick up a class of Zumba and/or sign up for an intramural softball league and you will be on your way to a healthier, more enjoyable lifestyle.

 If you quote information from this page in your work, then the reference for this page is: